 When you turn on the Television in Australia, in the summer, there are two main sports that are likely to be on your screen; Cricket and Tennis.

 These two sports are national pastimes in Australia so let’s take a quick look at each of them individually:

 Played between alternating batting and bowling teams the batting team’s objective is to score as many runs as possible by hitting the ball and running between the wickets.
-The bowling team on the other hand is trying to get all 11 batsmen out from the batting team by either hitting the wickets when bowling, catching a ball on the full off a batsman’s hit, or running a batsmen out before he is able to make it to the other end of the pitch.
+On the other hand, the bowling team is trying to get all 11 batsmen out from the batting team.
+By either, hitting the wickets when bowling, catching a ball on the full off a batsman’s hit, or running a batsmen out before he can make it to the other end of the pitch.

-Cricket is a skillful game the develops hand-eye coordination, patience and concentration.
+Cricket is a skilful game the develops hand-eye coordination, patience and concentration.